-4) A waste area is provided for residents at the rear of these premises.
+5) A waste area is provided for residents at the rear of these premises.
+This appeared to be well managed with no excess waste visible.

-5) The rear gardens are secured by a combination of wooden and metal fencing which is locked at all times.
+6) The rear gardens are secured by a combination of wooden and metal fencing which is locked at all times.